shangzhihao/shangzhihao.github.io/content/posts/my-new-site.md

 My iPhone was upgraded to iOS 17 a few day ago. iOS 17 comes with Journal app.
 I like the idea of Journal and I used it for some days.
 Actually, it is not a good app.
 At least, I do not like it.
 It has very poor functionality.

 I decided to pick up my github pages and use it to show my CV, also to write some posts.
-Maybe I will migrate my posts on others site here.
+Maybe I will migrate my posts on other site here.
 I am not sure if I have time to do that.

 Finally, [Hugo](https://gohugo.io/) is a great software.